HomeDirectoriesThe Role of the Better Business Bureau (BBB) in Your US Directory...

 Advertising IssuesUp to 10 pointsTruthfulness and clarity in marketing claims

-The BBB rating system is often misunderstood but forms a necessary component of your directory credibility.
-Unlike simple star ratings, the BBB uses a letter-grade system (A+ to F) based on a 100-point scale that evaluates multiple factors about your business.
+The BBB rating system is often misunderstood, but it’s a necessary part of your directory credibility.
+Unlike simple star ratings, the BBB uses a letter-grade system (A+ to F) on a 100-point scale that weighs several factors about your business.

-It’s worth understanding that accreditation is separate from having a BBB profile.
-Any business can have a BBB profile created about them (often by customers filing complaints), but only those who meet standards and pay the fee receive accreditation.
-This distinction matters when we discuss directory integration strategies later.
+It’s worth knowing that accreditation is separate from having a BBB profile.
+Any business can have a BBB profile created about it (often by customers filing complaints), but only those who meet the standards and pay the fee get accreditation.
+This distinction matters when we get to directory integration strategies later.

-Once accredited, you’ll receive the BBB seal which can be displayed on your website, marketing materials, and—crucially for our discussion—your business directory listings.
-This seal serves as an immediate trust signal that separates your listing from competitors who lack this credential.
+Once you’re accredited, you receive the BBB seal, which you can display on your website, marketing materials, and, key for this discussion, your business directory listings.
+The seal is an immediate trust signal that sets your listing apart from competitors who lack it.

 Did you know?

-According to Gallup research, businesses with high ethical standards and customer commitment (like those meeting BBB accreditation requirements) consistently outperform their competitors in customer retention and loyalty metrics—key factors that directory listings alone cannot provide.
+According to Gallup research, businesses with high ethical standards and customer commitment (like those meeting BBB accreditation requirements) consistently outperform competitors on customer retention and loyalty, factors that directory listings alone cannot provide.

-The accreditation process itself involves submitting an application, undergoing a thorough business review, and paying an annual fee that varies based on your company size and number of employees.
-For most small businesses, this fee ranges from $500 to $1,000 annually—a marked investment that signals serious commitment to ethical business practices.
+The accreditation process involves submitting an application, going through a thorough business review, and paying an annual fee that depends on your company size and number of employees.
+For most small businesses, this fee runs from $500 to $1,000 a year, a real investment that signals serious commitment to ethical business practices.

 To qualify for BBB accreditation, your business must: